gravity-current/synesthesia-docs/docs/ssf/json.md

 ------------ | -------------
 `"TARGET"` | The name of the rendering target.
 This name will automatically be available as a `sampler2D` uniform in `main.glsl`, and it can be referenced anywhere in the code.
 To access the color of the pass target at the current pixel, use `texture(target, _uv)`.
 `"WIDTH"` and `"HEIGHT"` | The width and height of the target buffer in pixels.
 These values involve a tradeoff between higher resolution and faster rendering.
 Especially in shaders with more than a few passes, it can be a good idea to limit the resolution of some passes to optimize performance -- the final output will still come out to be the `"WIDTH"` and `"HEIGHT"` defined in the root JSON object.
 `"FLOAT"` | Determines the precision of the pixel values of the pass.
 If `true`, the pass will use the `RGBA32F` 32-bit float format, which is suitable for high precision simulations.
 If `false`, the pass will use the lower-precision `RGBA8` format, which can improve performance.
 This is set to `true` by default.
+`"WRAP"` | The texture wrapping method.
+This determines how the pass is sampled when the UV coordinates are outside the range of 0.0 to 1.0.
+The default value is `"repeat"` which repeats the image in a grid, equivalent to `fract(uv)`.
+The other options are `"clamp"`, which will sample an edge pixel if the coordinate is out of the 0.0 to 1.0 range, and `"mirror"` which reflects out-of-range coordinates.
+`"FILTER"` | The texture filtering method.
+This determines how the pass is sampled when the UV coordinates are between pixels.
+The default value is `"linear"`, which uses bilinear interpolation to smooth the texture.
+The other options are `"nearest"`, which uses nearest neighbor interpolation to preserve the pixelated look of the texture (like `texelFetch`), and `"mipmap"`, which uses mipmapping to provide level of detail lookups - great for minimizing aliasing when scaling down textures or creating effects that involve blurring.

 Here's what the overall structure should look like: